stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

     }
     ```

-    This interface (1) is much smaller than the public API of `SharedPreferences`, and (2) uses domain-specific naming (vs the domain-agnostic naming of `SharedPreferences`).
+    This custom role interface (1) is much smaller than the large public API of `SharedPreferences`, and (2) uses domain-specific naming (vs the domain-agnostic naming of `SharedPreferences`).
 Both are wins when it comes to understanding and testing our code.

 - In the `persistence` package: create a class named `SharedPrefsFaveStorage` that implements `IFaveStorage` using a backing `SharedPreferences` instance:
     ```java